nextcloud/desktop/doc/building.rst

   brew install $(brew deps ocsync) brew install $(brew deps mirall)

-  bug:
-  iniparser is not provideed by $(brew deps ocsync) fix with brew install iniparser

 To build mirall and csync, follow the `generic build instructions`_.